EXHIBITORLIVE — Thumbs Up & Thumbs Down

 3. Has anyone ever finished a meal in the Mandalay Bay/Luxor complex and said, “Well, that was worth the price?”
 That’s not saying the food isn’t good, and often excellent, but the restaurants make drayage fees seem reasonable by comparison.
 You know you’re in an alternate universe when a fast food meal exceeds $15.

-4. Finally, to the dude who felt compelled to have three LOUD phone conversations at Gate 5 while waiting to board the plane back to Portland.
+4. Finally, to The Dude who felt compelled to have three LOUD phone conversations at Gate 5 while waiting to board the plane back to Portland.
 Did I really need to know the details about the person you plan to fire on Monday or all the ways your teenage daughter is out-of-control?
 Perhaps not.

 May the exhibition gods grace you with strong sales. 😉